CennoxX/KeePass-QuickSearch/Readme.md

 # QuickSearch

-QuickSearch is a search plugin for KeePass Password Safe v2 [KeePass.info](http://www.KeePass.info).
+QuickSearch is a search plugin for KeePass Password Safe 2 [KeePass.info](http://www.KeePass.info) that provides instant results.
 It can be used as a replacement for the built-in QuickFind toolbar control.

 Original version: [profon.wordpress.com](http://profon.wordpress.com/quicksearch/)

 ## Development

 To start developing the pluging, you should place KeePass sources at directory at one level with project.
-For instance, you have following structure __p:\projects\QuickSearch__, KeePass must be placed in __projects__ folder.
+For instance, you have following structure __P:\Projects\QuickSearch__, KeePass must be placed in __Projects__ folder.

 For KeePass source you can use this github mirror [dlech/KeePass2.x](https://github.com/dlech/KeePass2.x).
 Before starting debugging you have to enable dll signing for KeePass, otherwise you will get some errors.